styler-ai/cursor-python-template/README.md

 (Provide a brief overview of the project here.
 Explain it's a template for Python projects, including standard structure and generic AI rules.)

-**This template is specifically designed for development using the [Cursor](https://cursor.sh/) editor**, which integrates AI capabilities and utilizes the rules defined in the `.cursor/rules/` directory.
-While the code structure is standard Python, using Cursor is highly recommended to fully leverage the AI-assisted development workflow this template facilitates.
+**This template is specifically designed for development using the [Cursor](https://cursor.sh/) editor.** The integrated AI capabilities and the project-specific instructions within the `.cursor/rules/` directory are essential components of the intended workflow.
+Using an editor other than Cursor will prevent you from leveraging these core features.

 This template is maintained by Shaun Tyler (styler-ai).